 Other than for a limited number of coastal bottlenose dolphin populations, it is unclear whether the abundance and range of most cetacean species can be considered in line with GES.
-Fisheries and the removal of prey species is one of several activities/pressures that have the potential to result in changes to cetacean abundance and distribution.
+Fisheries and the removal of prey species is one of several activities/ pressures that have the potential to result in changes in cetacean abundance and distribution.
+For more information, read UK MS Cetaceans assessment.